Jalil-Betroji/lab-crud-laravel-autoFormation/lab-crud-laravel-ORM-Eloquent/README.md

 }
 ```

 - **namespace App\Models;:** This line defines the namespace of the class.
 In this case, the class Post belongs to the App\Models namespace.
 Namespaces are used to avoid naming conflicts between different parts of your application.

 - **use Illuminate\Database\Eloquent\Factories\HasFactory;:** This line imports the HasFactory trait from the Illuminate\Database\Eloquent\Factories namespace.
 Traits are a way to share methods among classes.
 In this case, the HasFactory trait provides methods to create model factories in Laravel.

 - **use Illuminate\Database\Eloquent\Model;:** This line imports the Model class from the Illuminate\Database\Eloquent namespace.
 The Model class is a fundamental class for Eloquent models in Laravel.
 It provides methods and features for interacting with the database.

 - **class Post extends Model:** This line defines the Post class, which extends the Model class.
 In object-oriented programming, "extends" is used to indicate that a class is inheriting properties and methods from another class.
 Here, Post inherits functionality from the Laravel Model class.

 - **use HasFactory;:** This line uses the HasFactory trait in the Post class.
 By including this line, the Post model can use methods provided by the HasFactory trait.
 Traits in PHP are similar to classes, but they group functionality in a fine-grained and consistent way.

-    > **_now let play with our Model using Routes :_**
+## Creating a New Record:
--   we are going to make a small concrete example we are going to go in `web.php` and we will go to the root route of the blog
+we are going to make a small concrete example we are going to go in `web.php` and we will go to the root route of the blog
     > Now we have the possibility of creating a new article by :

 ```php
 Route::prefix('blog')->group(function(){
         Route::get('' , function(Request $request){